indydevs/flutter/README.md

 ## TODO

 ### Functionality
-- [ ] Changes to tests themselves do not re-trigger execution
+- [x] Changes to tests themselves do not re-trigger execution
   - [x] Minispec
+  - [x] RSpec
-  - [ ] RSpec
+- [ ] Changes in blocks or dynamically added functions do not re-trigger execution

 ### Code quality
 - [ ] Separate public/private API